 D. Wierstra, A. Foerster, J. Peters, J. Schmidhuber (2010).
 Recurrent policy gradients.
 Logic Journal of the IGPL, 18(5), 620-634.

 [HW1] R. K. Srivastava, K. Greff, J. Schmidhuber.
 Highway networks.

-Highway Nets perform roughly as well as ResNets[HW2] on ImageNet.[HW3] Highway layers are also often used for natural language processing, where the simpler residual layers do not work as well.[HW3]
+Highway Nets perform roughly as well as ResNets[HW2] on ImageNet.[HW3] Variants of highway gates are also used for certain algorithmic tasks, where the simpler residual layers do not work as well.[NDR]

 R. K. Srivastava, K. Greff, J. Schmidhuber.
 Highway networks.
 Presentation at the Deep Learning Workshop, ICML'15, July 10-11, 2015.